Orthogonal Colourings of Tensor Graphs: Introduction

 For graph products, there can be a clear relationship between colourings of the component graphs and colourings of the product graph.
 For example, it is well known that the chromatic number of a Cartesian graph (see Section 3 for a formal definition) is the minimum of the chromatic numbers of the components.
 For tensor graphs, it was conjectured by Hedetniemi \cite{hedetniemi1966homomorphisms} that the same result would be true.
 However, Hedetniemi's conjecture was recently disproved by Shitov \cite{shitov2019counterexamples}.

 In this paper, it is shown that for a graph $G$, $O\chi(G)\leq n$ if and only if $G$ is a subgraph of the tensor graph $K_n\times K_n$.
 Then, it is shown that if two graphs have a perfect $k$-orthogonal colouring, then so does their tensor graph.
 For $k=2$, only one component is required to have a perfect orthogonal colouring.
 Similarly, it is shown that this condition can be relaxed for perfect $k$-orthogonal colourings.
+These results were first obtained in the authors doctoral dissertation \cite{mackeigan2021exploration}.